 But after Team America, Matt Stone has publicly said that he will never make another film with Trey Parker again.
 Not because they don’t like each other.
 They do.
 But the two already work long hours together on the TV show, South Park.
 Adding films to their already full schedule forces them into 16-hour workdays, seven days a week.
 Stone describes the experience of making Team America as the “lowest point in his life” and said, “I never want to see a puppet again.”

 North Korea doesn’t like being criticized.
 The release of the 2014 Seth Rogan and James Franco film, The Interview, didn’t go according to plan.
 North Korea was very unhappy with the film and its storyline about the assassination of Kim Jong-Il.
 As a result, the rogue nation made multiple threats against Columbia Pictures, a subsidiary of Sony Pictures.
 The film was edited to make it more acceptable to North Korea, but a theatrical release was still planned.

-Days before the release of The Interview, Sony Pictures was cyber-attacked by a hacker group with North Korean ties called the “Guardians of Peace”.
-Sony’s entire system was hacked and both films and embarrassing emails were leaked.
-The embarrassing scandal forced Sony to only release The Interview online.
+Days before the release of The Interview, Sony Pictures was cyber-attacked by a hacker group with North Korean ties called the “Guardians of Peace.”
+Sony’s entire system was hacked, and both films and embarrassing emails were leaked.
+The embarrassing scandal forced Sony only to release The Interview online.
 North Korea denied any involvement in the hack.

 A Team America 2 sequel that references North Korea would likely prompt a similar response.
 It’s doubtful that any movie studio would be willing to retake that big of a risk.